scottcl88/MMM-DynamicWeather/README.md

 # Module: MMM-DynamicWeather
-Inspired by [MichMich's Snow Plugin](https://github.com/MichMich/MMM-Snow) I created a little more realistic snow plugin to improve your winter experience!

-The module supports themes.
-Current themes are *winter* and *love*.
-The first one let's it snow while the latter conjurs hearts on your mirror.
+Inspired by [MichMich's Snow Plugin](https://github.com/MichMich/MMM-Snow) I added rain and clouds as well as automatically toggling the effects based on the current weather and date.

 **Screenshot "snowing"**